iotoasis/SO/README.md

 ## Main Functions

-- Support for dynamically changing service, service driven environments and events in IOT environments
+- Support for dynamically changing service, service driven environments and events in IOT environments.
 - Standard-based architecture with service descriptions, service objectives, service details, and business specifications.
-- Utilizing MultI-services as one independent service
+- Utilizing MultI-services as one independent service.
-- The components and processes to select, configure and collaborate with the appropriate services to achieve the given goal
+- Providing components and processes to select, configure and collaborate with the appropriate services to achieve the given goal.
-- Providing SDA interface functionality, situation occurrence inquiry and recognition
+- Providing SDA interface functionality, situation occurrence inquiry and recognition.
-- MairiDB based Resource Management(2nd year based on MongoDB)
+- MairiDB based Resource Management(2nd year based on MongoDB).

 ## Documents
  - [Quick Start](https://github.com/iotoasis/SO/blob/master/so-doc/quick-start.md)